pingcap/docs-tidb-operator/en/deploy-tiflash.md

     kubectl edit tidbcluster ${cluster_name} -n ${namespace}
     ```

-4. Check the store state of TiFlash Pod and TiFlash node.
+4. Check the state of TiFlash Pods and TiFlash node stores.

    First, run the following command to check whether you delete the TiFlash Pod successfully: